 This may have something to do with an enzyme called lipoprotein lipase (LPL).
 This enzyme determines if a person will store fat or burn energy.
 In mice forced to lie down, LPL activity decreased.
 But in mice that stood around all day, LPL levels were 10 times as active.

-A 2016 study in the journal Circulation seems to back up these claims about exercise and a sedentary, desk-bound lifestyle.
+Similarly, a 2016 study in Circulation seems to back up these claims about exercise and a sedentary, desk-bound lifestyle.

 "The evidence to date is suggestive, but not conclusive, that sedentary behavior contributes to cardiovascular disease and diabetes risk," a team led by Deborah Rohm Young, of Kaiser Permanente, Southern California explained in their study.
 "Given the current state of the science on sedentary behavior and in the absence of sufficient data to recommend quantitative guidelines, it is appropriate to promote the advisory, 'Sit less, move more'."